byJingL/Password-Hacker/README.md

 1. Find out the correct username using [logins.txt](/logins.txt).
    - If login username is wrong, the response will be 'Wrong login!'.
    - If login username is correct, the response will be 'Wrong password!'.
-2. Find our the correct password through brute force.
+2. Find out the correct password through brute force.
    - The passwords only contains numbers and alphabets(lowercase and uppercase).
-   - The character of the password will be found one by one.
+   - The characters of the password will be found one by one.
    - If the character is correct, there will be a delay in the server response, which means the execution time will be much longer.
 Therefore, if a delay is detected, a correct character is found.

 ## How to use